juliuspr/on-hornplaying/content/conceptual/what-is-horn-playing/part-1-different-views-on-horn-playing/introduction/_index.md

   - Can the different views co-exist?
   - What conflicts arise when we change the perspectives?

+## Prerequisites

 Along the way, we'll be cautious about:
 - We tend to oversimplify: It's easy to commit to one view at the expense of others.
 - Each view has its own logic
 - tensions between the different logics present challenges for a constructive discussion
+- we need a particular attitude

 In this part we will describe the different views.
 These descriptions construct "representations" of the phenomena we are describing.
 "Representations" are different things the phenomena themselves, from their essence.